Let's Talk About Love / Falling into You / A New Day Has Come

-Let's Talk About Love / Falling into You / A New Day Has Come is a three-CD box set by Canadian singer Celine Dion, released on 29 October 2007.
-It was re-released as The Collection on 29 September 2009 and Original Album Classics on 26 July 2010.
+Let's Talk About Love / Falling into You / A New Day Has Come is a three-CD box set by Canadian singer Celine Dion, released on 29 October 2007 by Columbia Records and Epic Records.
+It was reissued as The Collection on 29 September 2009, and as Original Album Classics on 26 July 2010.

 Content

-The box set contains three best-selling Dion albums: Let's Talk About Love, Falling into You and A New Day Has Come, in an exclusive deluxe package.
-It is presented in a digipak picture sleeve complete with a 16-page picture booklet.
-The box set includes track list from the US versions of Let's Talk About Love, Falling into You and A New Day Has Come.
+The box set contains three of Dion's best-selling studio albums: Let's Talk About Love, Falling into You, and A New Day Has Come, presented in a deluxe package.
+It is housed in a digipak picture sleeve and includes a 16-page booklet.
+The track list corresponds to the US editions of the three albums.

+Critical reception

+James Christopher Monger of AllMusic gave the album three and a half out of five stars.
+He wrote that the three-disc set includes Falling into You (1996), Let's Talk About Love (1997), and A New Day Has Come (2002) in full, noting that although the release offers no additional material beyond the cardboard sleeve, the albums "decently and dutifully represent" Dion's most successful period.

 Commercial performance

-At first, Let's Talk About Love / Falling into You / A New Day Has Come entered the charts in Canada and Belgium in November 2007.
-It reached number 97 on the Canadian Albums Chart and number 20 on the Belgian Ultratop Wallonia Mid Price Albums.
-In May 2008, Let's Talk About Love / Falling into You / A New Day Has Come debuted on the charts in the United Kingdom and Sweden.
-It peaked at number 106 on the UK Albums Chart and number 95 on the Scottish Albums Chart.
-In Sweden, the album reached number 3 and was certified gold for selling 20,000 copies.
-It also became the 41-st best-selling album in Sweden in 2008.
-Thanks to the success in Sweden, Let's Talk About Love / Falling into You / A New Day Has Come also entered the European Top 100 Albums and peaked at number 74 there.
-In April 2010, it also charted on the Norwegian Mid Price Albums Chart, reaching number 5.
+Let's Talk About Love / Falling into You / A New Day Has Come first entered the charts in Canada and Belgium in November 2007, reaching number 97 on the Canadian Albums Chart and number 20 on the Belgian Ultratop Wallonia Mid Price Albums Chart.
+In May 2008, it debuted on the charts in the United Kingdom and Sweden, peaking at number 106 on the UK Albums Chart and number 95 on the Scottish Albums Chart.

+In Sweden, the album reached number three and was certified gold for sales of 20,000 copies.
+It was the 41st best-selling album in Sweden in 2008.
+Owing to its performance there, the box set also entered the European Top 100 Albums chart, where it peaked at number 74.
+In April 2010, it appeared on the Norwegian Mid Price Albums Chart, reaching number five.